TobiOlajumoke/DevOps-Projects/13.ANSIBLE_DYNAMIC_ASSIGNMENTS_(INCLUDE)_AND_COMMUNITY_ROLES/README.md

 git commit -m "Commit new role files into GitHub" git push --set-upstream origin roles-feature
 ```

-Now, if you are satisfied with your codes, you can create a Pull Request and merge it to main branch on GitHub.
+Incase you get an error like this saying ou can't push to github, you can try the solution below:

+Coonect the EC2 instance to github account via ssh key

 # Load Balancer roles